 Replace your windows.

-This is especially important in older houses and apartment buildings.
+Replacing windows is especially important in older houses and apartment buildings.
 Your windows see a lot of wear and tear through frigid winters and humid summers, so it’s probably time for an upgrade.
 Pick a frame-in-frame design like the charming Marvin Ultimate Insert Double Hung to fit into your former window opening without disrupting the exterior or interior trim.
-The double-window design will let light pour in to your place and give it a more open, airy feeling.
+The double-window design will let light pour in to your small space and give it a more open, airy feeling.

 Keep it wheeled.

-Opt for wheeled furniture with end tables and ottomans.
+Opt for wheeled furniture with end tables and ottomans in your small space.
 Take the heavy lifting out of rearranging and change up the layout of your place easily.
 Ideal for entertaining friends and family, wheeled tables can double as bar carts or serving trays and wheeled ottomans make for stylish extra seating and storage.

 Lay down some rugs.